GridProtectionAlliance/gsf/Source/Documentation/GrafanaFunctions.md

 * Example: `PPA:15; STAT:20; SetSum(Count(PPA:8; PPA:9; PPA:10)); FILTER ActiveMeasurements WHERE SignalType IN ('IPHA', 'VPHA'); Range(PPA:99; Sum(FILTER ActiveMeasurements WHERE SignalType = 'FREQ'; STAT:12))`

-Many series functions have parameters that can be required or optional.
-Optional values will always define a default state.
+Many series functions have parameters that can be required or optional &ndash; optional values will always define a default state.
 Parameter values must be a constant value or, where applicable, a named target available from the expression.
 Named targets are intended to work with group operations, i.e., [Set](#set) or [Slice](#slice), since group operations provide access to multiple series values from within a single series.
-The actual value used for a named target parameter will be the first encountered value for the target series - in the case of slice group operations, this will be the first value encountered in each slice.
-Named target parameters can optionally specifiy multiple fall-back series and one final default constant value each separated by a `^` symbol to use when the named target series is not available , e.g.: `SliceSubtract(1, T1^T2^5.5, T1;T2;T3)`
+The actual value used for a named target parameter will be the first encountered value for the target series &ndash; in the case of slice group operations, this will be the first value encountered in each slice.
+Named target parameters can optionally specifiy multiple fall-back series and one final default constant value each separated by a `^` symbol to use when the named target series is not available, e.g.: `SliceSubtract(1, T1^T2^5.5, T1;T2;T3)`

 To better understand named targets, follow these example steps: